-Advanced Sleep Apnea and Snoring Center of Kentucky and Southern Indiana
+Advanced Sleep Apnea and Snoring Center of Kentuckiana

-Snoring is a fairly common, affecting 40 percent of men and 25 percent of women.
+Snoring is fairly common, affecting 40 percent of men and 25 percent of women.
 Not only is snoring a nuisance, but 75% of people who snore have obstructive sleep apnea (when breathing is disrupted during sleep for short periods).
-Studies show that around 80% of the obstructive sleep apnea cases go undiagnosed which increases the risk of heart attack, stroke and diabetes in adults.
+Studies show that around 80% of obstructive sleep apnea cases go undiagnosed which increases the risk of heart attack, stroke, and diabetes in adults.

 All snorers with any of the following symptoms should be evaluated for possible obstructive sleep apnea:

-- Witnessed episodes of breath pauses or apnea during sleep
+- Experience episodes of breath pauses or apnea during sleep

 - Daytime sleepiness or fatigue